SillyTavern/SillyTavern-Docs/Usage/st-script.md

 - Procedures do not accept named or unnamed arguments, but can reference the same variables as the caller.
 - Avoid recursion when calling procedures as it may produce the "call stack exceeded" error if handled unadvisedly.

+### Calling procedures from a different Quick Reply preset

+You can call a procedure from a different quick reply preset using the `a.b` syntax, where a = QR preset name and b = QR label name

+`/run QRpreset1.QRlabel1`

+By default, the system will first look for a quick reply label `a.b`, so if one of your labels is literally "QRpreset1.QRlabel1" it will try to run that.
+If no such label is found, it will search for a QR preset name "QRpreset1" with a QR labelled "QRlabel1".

 ## Extension commands